 However, as your inventory and customer base expand, meeting these expectations get more difficult.

 What’s the solution?
-Well, using AWS architecture solutions, you can create a well-architectured website that is appealing, easily scalable and has a searchable product catalog.
+Well, using AWS tools, you can create a well-architectured e-commerce website that is appealing, easily scalable and has a searchable product catalog.

 By simply putting your applications on the cloud, you eliminate network, server, and storage maintenance difficulties.